Working at the Lexington Hotel in 1981: A New York Memory

 “IMG_0567” flickr photo by eastmidtown https://flickr.com/photos/eastmidtownpartnership/12238336645 shared under a Creative Commons (BY-SA) license

-The 11:15 train from Brewster.
-Station, the Harlem Line express, would roar into Grand Central Terminal to deposit the long after rush hour crowd to the track at 1:40pm.
-Zigzagging through the terminal, stopping for smokes at a newsstand, I’d make my way out of the 44th Street Lexington exit, tennis shoes pounding down the street toward 48th.
-Passing the Lexington Hotel’s Doorman hailing cabs, I would give him and wave and he would nod back, not missing a beat swooping down to open a taxi door for a guest.
+The 11:15 train from Brewster, the Harlem Line express, would roar into Grand Central Terminal and deposit the long after-rush-hour crowd onto the track at 1:40 p.m.
+Zigzagging through the terminal, stopping for smokes at a newsstand, I would make my way out of the 44th Street Lexington exit, tennis shoes pounding down the street toward 48th.
+Passing the Lexington Hotel’s doorman hailing cabs, I would give him a wave and he would nod back, not missing a beat as he swooped down to open a taxi door for a guest.

 Hotel Lexington NYC